Mithrandir0x/flaskmap/README.md

 ## Getting started

-`NOTE` You should have Python 2.7 on your system before using flaskmap.
+`NOTE` If you want to develop the application on Windows, you should install [Vagrant](http://www.vagrantup.com/ "Vagrant").

-`NOTE` And also, you should [install Flask](http://flask.pocoo.org/docs/installation/).
+`NOTE` If you develop on Linux or Mac, you should use [VirtualEnv](https://pypi.python.org/pypi/virtualenv "VirtualEnv").

 Simply clone the repository: